slyq/Scorpio/README.md

 ## License

-This project is licensed under the Copyright License.
-If you are not the author you shouldn't have access to this unless permitted for special reasons.
+This project is not licensed under anything, but is under a private repos.
+If you are not one of the authors you shouldn't have access to this unless permitted for special reasons.

 ## Acknowledgments